saturn-drm/saturn-drm.github.io/posts/00projects/2020-01-20-citizen-stage.md

 tags: [Beijing, Urban design]
 head image: /assets/img/00architecture/04Maliandao/01per.jpg
 cover image: /assets/img/00architecture/04Maliandao/00covercover.jpg
-abstrat: Up to the scale of the city of Beijing, a city greenbelt is designed to connect the vestige of the capital of Jin Dynasty.<br>The newly constructed buildings serve as the stage for citizen, compensating the shortcoming of the life online.
+abstract: Up to the scale of the city of Beijing, a city greenbelt is designed to connect the vestige of the capital of Jin Dynasty.<br>The newly constructed buildings serve as the stage for citizen, compensating the shortcoming of the life online.
 ---

 > Modify date: 2020-11-12